 We ran each of the different algorithms on the Full and NoBody data sets.
-We follow the standard online learning protocol: Messages are processed in the order they were received.
-Each message is first predicted by the algorithm and that prediction is then scored as correct/incorrect.
-(We also retain the confidence of each prediction so that we can produce precision/coverage curves.)
+We follow the standard online learning protocol: Messages are processed in the order received.
+Each message is first predicted by the algorithm and that prediction is scored as correct/incorrect.
+We retain the confidence of each prediction so that we can produce precision/coverage curves.
 After prediction, the message with its correct class label is given to the online algorithm to update the classifier.

 We compute several measures of performance.
 First, we plot the precision versus the coverage.
-This is performed by varying a confidence threshold and scoring the precision of those predictions where the confidence was above the threshold.
-This is computed for the entire period covered by the data sets.
-Second, we plot the cumulative error rate under 100% coverage.
+This is performed by varying a confidence threshold and scoring accuracy of predictions where the confidence was above the threshold.
+Second, we plot the cumulative error rate at 100% coverage.
 Third, we performed a series of analyses to understand how accuracy relates to the number of training examples in each class.
-Finally, we have noticed in our current system that the SVM classifier tends to make "the same" error repeatedly.
-This is very annoying for the user, who finds him/herself repeatedly correcting the learning algorithm and wondering when it is going to figure out its mistakes.
-Two of the learning algorithms, PA and CW, try to make big corrections when an error is made so that error will not be immediately repeated.
-We wanted to see whether these corrections achieve this effect.
+Finally, we calculate the number of times algorithms make "the same" error repeatedly.